The Problem: House Sparrows can be terribly destructive of Tree

 - We worried older nestlings near fledging might climb into Pendulums to wait for

 parents bringing food, and be tipped out onto the ground.
 However, nestlings

 adapted to Pendulum movements, and backed into the box when necessary.

 - Pendulums did not reduce reproductive performance.
 Nest construction, eggs

 laid, eggs hatched and nestlings fledged did not differ significantly from 32 nests

-from the same region and years in a control group of boxes without pendulums.
+in a control group of boxes without pendulums.